apify/apify-docs/docs/proxy/datacenter_proxy/examples.md

 ## [](#using-the-apify-sdk) Using the Apify SDK

-If you're developing an actor using the [Apify SDK](https://sdk.apify.com), you can use Apify proxy in:
+If you're developing an actor using the [Apify SDK](https://sdk.apify.com), you can use Apify Proxy in:

 * [PuppeteerCrawler](https://sdk.apify.com/docs/api/puppeteer-crawler#docsNav) using the [createProxyConfiguration()](https://sdk.apify.com/docs/api/apify#apifycreateproxyconfigurationproxyconfigurationoptions) function.
 * [requestAsBrowser()](https://sdk.apify.com/docs/api/utils#utilsrequestasbrowseroptions) function by specifying proxy configuration in the options.